Skip to main content

 As we have seen with other outbreaks, the response is much slower than the virus.

 Chris Beyrer, MD, the Desmond M. Tutu Professor of Public Health and Human Rights and director of the Center for Public Health and Human Rights, has been involved in advising the world’s response to monkeypox.
-As a member of the WHO’s Scientific and Technical Advisory Committee on HIV Viral Hepatitis and Sexually Transmitted Infections, Beyerer and others have been looking closely at the emergence of monkeypox in the context of changing epidemiology and more evidence of sexual spread.
+As a member of the WHO’s Scientific and Technical Advisory Committee on HIV Viral Hepatitis and Sexually Transmitted Infections, Beyerer and others have been looking closely at the emergence of mpox in the context of changing epidemiology and more evidence of sexual spread.

 In an August 3, 2022 episode of the Public Health On Call podcast, Beyrer talks with Josh Sharfstein, MD, about the danger of ignoring health challenges facing the developing world, parallels and differences with the early days of the HIV epidemic, and the future of public health challenges facing societies worldwide.